pBread/Entity-Query/README.md

 ##### Memoized

 Queries are **globally** memoized.
-MoSearch is designed to be called liberally without affecting performance.
+MoSearch is designed to be called liberally across an app without affecting performance.

 ```js
 const a = Mo(records).search({ name: "Purple Socks" });